YoheiHayamizu/yhayamizu/about-en.md

 adapt to spatial information and user intentions by interacting with humans in a physical environment to improve the robot's persuasion ability.
-I am also interested in leveraging the synergy between Reinforcement Learning and Automated Planning to bridge the gap between learning approach and knowledge representation and rea- soning.
+I am also interested in leveraging the synergy between Reinforcement Learning and Automated Planning to bridge the gap between learning approach and knowledge representation and reasoning.

 ----